sav/uap/README.md

 # UAP

-A lightweight battery monitor that tracks health and consumption.
+A minimalistic battery monitor designed to alert users about changing battery states through sound and inotify messages.

 ## 💾 Installation